ouspg/SoftwareHardwareSec/3.Shellcoding/docker/README.md

 This directory contains the infrastructure required to build and deploy reproducible, containerized target environments for Task 1, 2 and 3.
 The upcoming experimental platform shares the logic in here for automatic grading.
 **Task 4 is excluded from the automatic grading and everyone must make a writeup if they want to complete it!**

 To ensure fair grading and consistent debugging across diverse host environments, we use a pinned Nix flake (`flake.nix`) packaged inside a lightweight Docker container.
-This setup produces byte-identical binaries and dynamic library closures for all students, with variations introduced only through personalized parameters (buffer sizes and flag strings).
+This setup produces (almost) byte-identical binaries and dynamic library closures for all students, with variations introduced only through personalized parameters (buffer sizes and flag strings).

 You should do the local process first, and then as a final step, you automate the flag extraction with `pwntools`.